yojoots/libbitcoin-system-wiki/Price-Estimation.md

 However given the assumption that state monies are in exclusive use in the white market, we cannot assume 100% of black market activity in Bitcoin.
 There is no obvious basis for estimating this proportion, but the 2019 price of ~$10,000 implies a projected 2029 black market adoption of ~7.4%.

 This estimate does not consider the [stability property](Stability-Property) of Bitcoin.
-It is possible that trade would be forced into [monetary substitutes](https://github.com/libbitcoin/libbitcoin-system/wiki/Substitution-Principle) before the price estimated above can be reached.
+It is possible that trade would be forced into [monetary substitutes](https://github.com/libbitcoin/libbitcoin-system/wiki/Substitution-Principle) before the currently-implied future adoption can be reached.